BTC-Lab/Denovo-Analysis-of-Bacteria/README.md

 **De novo genome assembly**

-Generate the De novo assembly using the unicycler assembler
+Generate the De novo assembly using the unicycler assembler.
 Assembly statistics can be generated using QUAST and the identification of  levels of conserved genes using BUSCO

 **Command:**